 Here are general descriptions of basic auto insurance concepts, and the minimum coverage requirement Pennsylvania has.
 It’s not intended to describe every condition and exclusion of your insurance policy.
 Consult with your Plymouth Rock agent to talk about your particular needs.

-Pennsylvania is a No Fault state
+Pennsylvania is a no fault state

 As a No Fault state, Pennsylvania requires you to have Personal Injury Protection (PIP).
 This provides medical coverage for you and your passengers if there’s an accident, no matter who was at fault.